danwilson/google-analytics-plugin/README.md

 v1.0.0 -- api change from ```window.analytics``` to ```window.ga```, 'analytics' is deprecated since 1.0.0 and you should use the new api 'ga', because in the next release we are removing the analytics.

-v1.7.x -- since this version there are new parameters in some of the old methods like `startTrackerWithId('UA-XXXX-YY', 30)` and this is causing errors for those who are using the ionic 2(ionic-native) or ionic 1 (ngCordova); these wrapper interfaces don't have the new parameters at the time we did the changes; so please update you ionic framework to the lastest version.
+v1.7.x -- since this version there are new parameters in some of the old methods like `startTrackerWithId('UA-XXXX-YY', 30)` and this is causing errors for those who are using the ionic 2(ionic-native) or ionic 1 (ngCordova);
+these wrapper interfaces don't have the new parameters at the time we did the changes; so please update you ionic framework to the lastest version.

 v1.7.11 -- since this version there is back compatibility with the new and old parameters in the method `startTrackerWithId('UA-XXXX-YY', 30)` to avoid loading issues reported.

 v1.8.4 -- fix conflicting versions of google play services due to multiple implementations.

-v1.9.0 -- since this version the windows platform is supported.
+v1.9.0 -- since this version the windows platform is supported, also use Cocoa pods instead of static Framework for iOS.

 # JavaScript Usage